RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-05-06-bede-tier-2-hpc-nvidia-grace-hopper-superchip.md

 ### PyTorch LLM Fine-tuning Benchmark

-To illustrate the performance of the GH200 GPUs for machine learning workloads, a benchmark of LLM fine-tuning previously used by [Farhad Allian][farhad-github] to [investigate the performance of NVIDIA L40 GPUs for machine learning][l40-pytorch-benchmark-blog] benchmarked on the [GH200 GPUs in Bede][bede-gh200-pilot-docs].
+To illustrate the performance of the GH200 GPUs for machine learning workloads, a benchmark of LLM fine-tuning previously used by [Farhad Allian][farhad-website] (a Research Data Engineer in [Research & Innovation IT][RIT])  to [investigate the performance of NVIDIA L40 GPUs for machine learning][l40-pytorch-benchmark-blog] benchmarked on the [GH200 GPUs in Bede][bede-gh200-pilot-docs].

 The benchmark uses the [HuggingFace Transformers][huggingface-transfomers] [`run_clm.py`][huggingface-transformers-runclm] example to train and evaluate the fine-tuning of the [GPT-2 124 million parameter LLM][gpt-2] using the [WikiText-2 (raw)][wikitext-2-raw] dataset in FP32 and FP16 precisions.
 Each benchmark was repeated `3` times, using a single batch size of `8`.